santipvz/SecurePasswordManager/README.md

 </p>

  ## Usage
-First of all, you can install this project with `pip install sec-pass`
+First of all, you can install this project with `pip install sec-pass-manager`

 There are 2 ways for using this program.
 ### 1. Graphical interface